திருமண முஹூர்த்தம்

 - If age calculation matches for both, it is called Varsha Shuddhi.

-- For a woman, when she enters an even age, the transit Jupiter (Gochara Guru) must be in a favourable position.
+- For a woman, when she enters an Even number (irataipadai) age, the transit Jupiter (Gochara Guru) must be in a favourable position.

 - At the time of marriage, the transit Moon (Gochara Chandra) must be favourable for both the bride and groom.